-Osteogenesis imperfecta (OI) is a rare genetic disorder that, like juvenile osteoporosis, is characterized by bones that break easily, often from little or no apparent cause.
+Osteogenesis imperfecta (OI) is a rare genetic disorder that, like idiopathic juvenile osteoporosis (IJO), is characterized by bones that break easily, often from little or no apparent cause.
 However, OI is caused by a problem with the quantity or quality of bone collagen resulting from a genetic defect.

-The features that most often distinguish OI from juvenile osteoporosis are the family history of the disease and the blue, purple, or grey sclera commonly found in patients with OI.
+The features that most often distinguish osteogenesis imperfecta from juvenile osteoporosis are the family history of the disease and the blue, purple, or grey sclera commonly found in patients with OI.
 Distinguishing between OI and IJO may require genetic testing or, in some cases, bone biopsy.

 OSTEOGENESIS IMPERFECTA (OI), Causes, Signs and Symptoms, Diagnosis and Treatment.